-Back to the ugly truth, this manager was working very closely with his team with transparency & respect; and after 11 months… he was able to deliver his projects ahead of the schedule with better quality and higher stakeholder/ clients satisfaction.
+Back to the ugly truth, this manager was working very closely with his team with transparency & respect.
+After 11 months, he was able to deliver his projects ahead of schedule with better quality and higher stakeholders & clients' satisfaction.

-and the story continues… our manager was able to build new capacity in the team in the following years and gained new opportunities for him and his team.
-On the other hand, his upper manager was losing his motive to limit his authority and started accepting the TOUGH FACT; simply our manager was UNSTOPPABLE!!!
+... and the story continues, and our manager was able to build new capacities in his team in the following years and gained new opportunities for himself and the team.
+On the other hand, his upper manager was losing his motive to limit his authority and started accepting the TOUGH FACT.
+In simple words, our manager was UNSTOPPABLE!!!
 Moreover, our manager was able to turn "assuming to fail projects" to successful ones with a short time frame.

-After 3 years, he left the firm and start a new journey continuing his successful career as a senior manager.
-Our famous guy was an exceptional manager who able to overcome a tough situation with a traditional/old school direct manager.
+After three years, he left the firm to start a new journey and continue his successful career as a senior manager.
+Our famous guy was an exceptional manager who was able to overcome a tough situation with a traditional/old school direct manager.

-This is not the end… this was just the beginning!
+This is not the end of the story, this is just the beginning!

-We might agree with our manager or we might not; however, there is a good lesson that can be learned from this experience.
-It's a fact that Good Leaders know how to deal with the Ugly Truth, and Good Managers know how to use the real authority, but what we really need nowadays, is managers who practice both strong management skills and effective leadership skills; managers that know how to use the offered authority and extend it by influencing their teams, colleagues and upper management.
-We also need managers who know how to use their power and their sponsors' power.
+We might agree with our manager or we might not; however, there is a good lesson to learn from this experience.
+It's the fact that Good Leaders know how to deal with the Ugly Truth, and Good Managers know how to use the real authority, but what we really need nowadays, managers who practice both strong management skills and effective leadership skills; managers that know how to use their authority and extend it by influencing their teams, colleagues and upper management.

 By Hani Hmedeh